formio/ng-app-starterkit/README.md

-A starting template for creating new web applications with Form.io
+An Angular 1.x starting template for creating new web applications with Form.io
 ----------------------------------

 This is a starting template for creating new applications with Form.io.
+It is based on Angular 1.x architecture.
 Here is how to get started.

 Installation
 =============